wp-plugins/fastest-live-scores-football-widgets/readme.txt

 Powered by CrowdScores, our widgets cover all the major competitions from across the globe.

-To request your free widget key contact us at info@fastestlivescores.com Please include your website URL in the widget key request.
+This is a free plugin with advertising.
+NO WIDGET KEY is required for the free version of the plugin.
+You can upgrade for a small fee to remove the advertising, you can contact us on info@fastestlivescores.com to get your widget key for the premium version.

 == Installation ==

 1. Download fastest-live-scores-football-widgets.zip
 2. WordPress>Plugins>Add New>Upload Plugin>Choose File>fastest-live-scores-football-widgets.zip
-3. GOTO Wordpress>Settings>LiveScores - insert your widget key (If you do not have a widget key, please contact us at info@fastestlivescores.com
+3. GOTO Wordpress>Settings>LiveScores - leave widget key blank for free (advert supported) version of the plugin.
+(If you would like to upgrade and remove the advertising, contact us for your widget key, please contact us at info@fastestlivescores.com)

 WIDGET IN SIDEBAR (Ability to display multiple widgets)